line/armeria/site/src/sphinx/server-annotated-service.rst

         @Post("/hello4")
         public HttpResponse hello4(HttpParameters httpParameters) {
             // If a request has a url-encoded form as its body, it can be accessed via 'httpParameters'.
         }

+        @Post("/hello5")
+        public HttpResponse hello5(Cookies cookies) {
+            // If 'Cookie' header exists, it will be injected into the specified 'cookies' parameter.
+        }
     }